Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 You typically don't want to include inline HTML in the functions that render your site's pages.
 Instead, you want to define those pages in HTML files.

 Flask contains a function named `render_template()` that looks for HTML files in a subdirectory named "templates" and renders them out to the page.
 The following example produces the exact same output as the previous example.
-It assumes that the directory in which **app.py** is located has a subdirectory named "templates" that contains HTML files named **index.html**, **about.html**, and **contact.html**:
+It assumes that the directory in which **app.py** is located has a subdirectory named "templates" containing HTML files named **index.html**, **about.html**, and **contact.html**:

 ```python
 from flask import Flask, render_template()